botbench/robotcdriversuite/README.md

 // Stop calibration - not always required bool sensorStopCalibrate(tHTMCPtr htmcPtr);

+// Configure a sensor for a new mode bool configSensor(tHTEOPDPtr hteopdPtr);
 ```
 If you're interested in seeing an actual example of this, take a look at the [HiTechnic Angle Sensor example program] [htangleexample].